ringcentral/engage-voice-api-docs/docs/analytics/reports/global-call-type-detail-report.md

 ### Unique Item Identifier

-The `uii` is the unique identifier in the call in Engage.
+The `uii` is the unique identifier in the call in RingCX.

 ### Calculating Wait Times